defi-the-cefi/GRU-ow/README.md

 ### Intro
 Recent years have seen remarkable progress in the development of statistical and machine learning methods.
-Increasingly, developer/datascience time spent feature engineering is being replaced by compute cycles and greater data ingestion volumes.
+Increasingly, developer/datascience time spent feature engineering is being replaced by compute cycles and growing data ingestion pipelines.
+Performance on sequence modeling tasks has improved dramatically with the introduction of deep neural netowrks such as Long-Short Term Memory (LSTM), Gated Recurrent Unit (GRU), and Attention based Transformer Networks.
+These models represent some of the most powerful dynamic memory autoregressive techniques, a quality essential in attempts to model the complex nonstationary (constantly changing) dynamics of asset exchange markets, such as that of ETH/USDC.
+In this repo we implement a single-hidden layer Gated Recurrent Network trained to forecast minute level price candles (OHLC), 8 minutes into the future, with the input of the most recent 128 minute candle+volume (OHLCV).

 ![gru_circuit](images/GRU_circuit.png)